 - Mixing quantities: Paint colours and even chemical solutions depend on accurate ratios for the desired result.

 - Understanding data: When 2 out of 5 kids do X... that's the same ratio as 40 out of 100 in a school doing it.

 Why is this resource helpful?

-Also, have a look at our wide range of worksheets that are specifically curated to help your students practice their skills related to different types of 2D shapes.
+Also, have a look at our wide range of worksheets that are specifically curated to help your students practice their skills related to ratio.
 These teaching resources and worksheets are in PDF format and can be downloaded easily.